All posts

 Wise BusinessLess strict — some non-resident founders report success

-Verification documents banks accept: government ID, signed lease agreement, utility bill (within 90 days), bank statement (within 90 days), proof of coworking occupancy (signed lease or invoice).
-The key word is lease — a document showing ongoing tenancy at a physical location.
+What banks actually accept: government ID, signed lease, utility bill (within 90 days), bank statement (within 90 days), proof of coworking occupancy (signed lease or invoice).
+This aligns with FinCEN Customer Due Diligence requirements.
+The key word is lease.

-None of the three virtual office providers issue lease agreements.
-Alliance and Davinci operate partner models (they don't control the buildings).
-Regus owns its buildings but has confirmed it does not provide lease documentation for virtual office clients.
+None of the three issue lease agreements.
+Alliance and Davinci do not control their buildings.
+Regus does, but it has confirmed it will not provide lease documentation for virtual office clients.

 What address strategies actually work for non-resident banking?

-The working strategies for 2026 involve layered addresses: a virtual office for LLC registration and mail handling, plus a separate physical address with lease documentation for banking KYC.
-No single service solves both needs for non-resident founders.
+The working approaches in 2026 all involve layered addresses: one for LLC registration and mail, another with lease documentation for banking KYC.
+No single service covers both.

 Strategy 1: Coworking lease.
-A WeWork, Industrious, or local coworking membership at $200-400/mo provides a real lease agreement and sometimes a utility bill.
-The address may or may not be CMRA-flagged depending on the specific location.
+A WeWork, Industrious, or local coworking membership at $200-400/mo gives you a real lease and sometimes a utility bill.
+Whether the address is CMRA-flagged depends on the specific location.

-Strategy 2: Northwest Registered Agent virtual office.
-At $29/mo, Northwest provides a real month-to-month office lease, a unique suite number in a commercial building, same-day digital mail scanning, and physical forwarding.
-The included lease document is the differentiator — it can satisfy bank KYC requirements that CMRA-flagged addresses cannot.
-Northwest also offers registered agent services in all 50 states.
+Strategy 2: Northwest Registered Agent virtual office. $29/mo gets you a real month-to-month office lease, a unique suite number in a commercial building, same-day digital mail scanning, and physical forwarding.
+The lease document is the differentiator.
+It can satisfy bank KYC where CMRA-flagged addresses cannot.
+Northwest also handles registered agent in all 50 states.

-• IRS filings (EIN, Form 5472): Registered agent or virtual office address (both work)
+• IRS filings (EIN, Form 5472): Registered agent or virtual office address works fine

-• State LLC registration: Virtual office or registered agent address (both work)
+• State LLC registration: Same — virtual office or registered agent

-• Bank KYC: Address with lease documentation (coworking lease, Northwest RA lease, or residential address)
+• Bank KYC: You need something with a lease (coworking, Northwest RA, or a residential address)

 How do the annual costs compare?